Home

 The Tiger Too building in the centre (above) was originally called the Packet House Inn and served as the ticket office for passengers travelling to Liverpool from this point, but long before the current road layout.
 In those times other buildings stood between the pub and the river.
 One such building was the Railway pub, which was later known as the British Workman.
 A Package Stage is shown on the maps at the turn of the 20th century just east of the bridge.
 Other pubs associated with waterways or the sea in the area included the Seven Stars (presumable named after the seven stars of the Plough used by ships for navigation), The Higher Seven Stars, the Mermaid and The Ship.

 Warrington Town Hall is set in the grounds of Bank Park.
-It was originally known as Bank Hall and built for industrialist Thomas Patten in 1750 who had a copper smelting works alongside the River Mersey half a mile away.
+It was originally known as Bank Hall and was built in 1750 for industrialist Thomas Patten, who had a copper smelting works alongside the River Mersey half a mile away.

 The house stayed in the family until Thomas Patten’s great-grandson, Colonel John Wilson Patten, later Lord Winmarleigh, put it up for sale.
 The town council bought it from them in 1872 for £9,000 and paid £13,000 for the 13-acre grounds surrounding it.